 - Frequent exercise, especially involving running and cycling.

-- Tight hips and/or calves.
+- Tight quads, hips and calves.

 - Excessive anterior or posterior pelvic tilt*.